HarshaJonnalagaddas/HarshaHharros/README.md

 ## About Me

 - 🎓 Currently studying Computer Science at [Sathyabama Institute of Science and Technology]
-- 🛠️ Proficient in Python, R, SQL, HTML, with experience in frameworks like Scikit-learn, TensorFlow, Keras, OpenCV
+- 🛠️ Proficient in Python, C, C++, R, SQL, HTML, with experience in frameworks like Scikit-learn, TensorFlow, Keras, OpenCV
 - 📚 Actively learning and exploring new technologies in the field of Data Science
 - 🌱 Organized multiple workshops for fellow students, participated in hackathons, and completed various online courses and certifications
 - ✨ Hobbies include Playing Chess ♟️, reading books 📖 and Swimming 🏊‍♂️